 There are steps you can take to keep these pests out of your home and to help control the population in your neighborhood.
 Here is our list of best practices for controlling the problem in your home.

 For best results, you want to contact a professional who has the knowledge and the right tools to address the entire problem and return your home to a comfortable living space.

-“It used to be all about poison to kill rats, but now by using IPM (Integrated Pest Management) methods we can control the rodent population more than just by poison.
-E.g., if we pick up our organic waste and put it in rodent proof containers, we can control them better than using poison alone”.
+"It used to be all about poison to kill rats, but now using IPM (Integrated Pest Management) methods we can control the rodent population more than just by poison.
+E.g., If we pick up our organic waste and put it in rodent proof containers, we can control better than using poison alone".